sebw/blog-old.wains.be/index.md

 A markdown based [wiki] about Linux, Open Source, VoIP and other geeky stuff.

-The website sources are available on [Github].

-You can't comment here but you can open an issue or submit a merge request on Github if something is incorrect or requires clarification.
+Since this is a static website, there is no comment function.
+Instead, you can open an issue or submit a merge request on [Github] if you have a comment or if something is incorrect or requires clarification.

 This website doesn't use cookies.